shopsys/monorepo-tools/project-base/docs/introduction/installation-guide.md

 #### Choose environment type
 For development choose `n` when asked `Build in production environment?
 (Y/n)`.

-It will set environment in your application to `dev` (this will for example show Symfony Web Debug Toolbar).
+It will set the environment in your application to `dev` (this will, for example, show Symfony Web Debug Toolbar).

 ### 4. Configure domains
 Create `domains_urls.yml` from `domains_urls.yml.dist`.